JanuZz01/RoGaming/README.md

-What is up
+# RoGaming

-# THIS IS A COOL BOT FOR DISCORD WITH DISCORD.PY LIV
+## A discord bot for the RoGaming community